5 Solutions to Sneaky Expensive Subscriptions

-Subscription-based services spiked over the past few years, largely due to covid holding some of us hostage to our homes.
+Subscription-based services spiked over the past few years, largely due to COVID keeping some of us hostage in our homes.
 Statistics have shown that “Growth in new subscriptions immediately increased during the first few weeks of the COVID period, ranging from 20%-40% higher than the pre-COVID timeframe.”

-Now that the world is seemingly returning to normal, it’s time to hunt down the subscriptions secretly sucking money out of our pockets.
+Now that the world has returned to normal (well, sort of), it’s time to hunt down the subscriptions secretly sucking money out of our pockets.

 According to C+R Research, “More than half of consumers (54%) underestimate how much they spend monthly on subscriptions by at least $100.”

-42% of people from the same C+R Research study claimed they are still paying for a previously forgotten subscription.
+42% of people in the same C+R Research study said they are still paying for a subscription they had forgotten.
 That is over $1,000 a year that could be spent during the holidays, to fund a vacation, or be invested.
 Luckily, some great tricks and a few easy-to-use apps can help you track and budget your subscriptions.

 The most common subscription-based services used by Americans are, by far, streaming services.
 Of these, the ten most popular are music or video streaming services, most of which are similar.
 However, according to Statista, the average number of paid subscriptions per consumer was 12.